Saad29/Android-Location-WeatherApp-MVVM/README.md

 1. Obtain an API key upon registration at the [OpenWeatherMap API](http://openweathermap.org) site, as it will be used to obtain the weather details.

 2. Setting this API key in the [WeatherViewModel](https://github.com/Saad29/Android-Location-WeatherApp-MVVM/blob/master/app/src/main/java/com/example/weatherapp1/viewModels/WeatherViewModel.kt) file.

+### Possible future improvements

+1. Using Dependency Injection instead of ViewModelTaskFactory to instantiate the ViewModel.
+2. Using two fragments instead of activities and providing a Navigation graph for navigating between them and using Safe Args to pass data.